Lead service lines raise infant blood lead 1.6 times. Most infants are never tested in the window when this matters.

 Infants 0-6 months reconstitute formula with tap water.
 They consume an average of 800 mL of formula per day, scaled to a 5-7 kg body weight.
 Per kilogram of body weight, that is roughly 6-8x the daily water consumption of an adult.
 If the source water has 5 ppb lead from corrosion of an LSL, the infant's effective dose is multiplied accordingly.

 Lead absorption in young children is also higher than in adults: 40-50% of ingested lead is absorbed in children 0-6, vs 10-15% in adults.
-Combine the higher per-kg consumption with the higher absorption rate and the developing brain, and the infant exposure window is the worst case in the entire human life cycle.
-CDC's recommendation to begin screening at age 1 misses this window entirely.
+Put the higher per-kg intake together with the higher absorption rate and a still-developing brain, and infancy is the worst exposure window in a person's whole life.
+CDC's advice to start screening at age 1 misses that window.

 What you can verify yourself in 10 minutes.